 An internship is the bridge between the classroom and your professional career— it offers you a chance to learn the skills and practice with the supervision of a more experienced professional.
 Complete at least one internship while at WMU.

 Part job shadow, part informational interview, these one to three day site visits with employers can help you understand various work environments, corporate cultures and daily job tasks.
-This experiential learning opportunity super charges your major/career exploration.

 - On-Campus - Consider working in academics, the Library, Dining Services or program offices throughout campus.
 Campus contacts can serve as references for internships and professional employment after graduation.
 Work Study options may also be available based on your financial aid package.

 - Off-Campus - Many area retail stores, restaurants, and non-profit organizations seek student employees each year.
 In addition to references, you will build skills to use in future positions.